b11031371/my_bible_notes/2026-08-22/note_en.md

 ## III.
 Passage Analysis

-### Still There When Everyone Else Walked Away

-> "They were not like the other Levites in general, being noted for their faithfulness—who kept charge of My sanctuary when the children of Israel went astray from Me."
+### How Faithful You Are Decides How Much You Are Trusted With

+> "The Levites were given the office of serving in the temple, but because they were the first to fall into idolatry, they were disqualified from holding that office; their work now is to guard the gates and slaughter the sacrifices.
+Whoever is faithful in small things will be put in charge of great things; whoever is unfaithful in great things is left with only small things."
 [1]

-The sons of Zadok did nothing spectacular.
-They just stayed at their post while everyone else drifted off.
-That is the only reason God gives them the place closest to Himself.
+The Levites who went astray are kept out at the temple gates (vv.
+10-14, yesterday's portion).
+The sons of Zadok are Levites too, and in vv.
+15-16 they may enter the sanctuary, come near God's table to minister, and "keep My charge."

 ---

-### God Says, I Am Your Inheritance
+### Everyone Else Got Land; the Levites Got God

-> "The priests' inheritance was not land, but God Himself… God would personally take responsibility for providing what they needed to live on."
+> "The priests' inheritance was not land, but God Himself.
+When the land was divided in Joshua's day, every other tribe received its portion; only the Levites received no land, because God is their inheritance.
+This means God takes personal responsibility for how they live."
 [2]

-Every other tribe got a piece of land; the priests got none, because God gave them Himself instead.
-It looks like they lost out, but it is God saying out loud: your life is on Me.
+In v.
+28 God says, "You shall give them no possession in Israel, for I am their possession," and vv.
+29-30 then list what they actually live on: the grain offering, the sin offering, the trespass offering, and the people's firstfruits.

 ---

 ## IV.
 Reflection Question

-If something you believe is right and nobody around you is doing it with you, how do you decide whether to keep going?

-God remembered the sons of Zadok for one reason — when everyone else walked away, they were still there.
+If someone asked you, "What is the place God has given you right now?" — how would you answer?

+In v.
+15 God is the one who speaks first: "they shall come near Me to minister to Me."
+The place the sons of Zadok hold was given to them, not chosen by them — and according to 1 Peter 2:5, 9, every believer today is a priest to God.
+[3]

 ---

 ## References

-[1] Enduring Word, David Guzik, Commentary on Ezekiel 44, https://enduringword.com/bible-commentary/ezekiel-44/
+[1] Chinese Christian Bible Study Site (ccbiblestudy), *Grace Bible Commentary* (聖經精讀本), Notes on Ezekiel 44:10, https://www.ccbiblestudy.org/Old%20Testament/26Ezek/26GT44.htm

-[2] Chinese Christian Bible Study Site (ccbiblestudy), *Grace Bible Commentary* (聖經精讀本), Notes on Ezekiel 44, https://www.ccbiblestudy.org/Old%20Testament/26Ezek/26GT44.htm
+[2] Chinese Christian Bible Study Site (ccbiblestudy), *Grace Bible Commentary* (聖經精讀本), Notes on Ezekiel 44:28, https://www.ccbiblestudy.org/Old%20Testament/26Ezek/26GT44.htm

+[3] Enduring Word, David Guzik, Commentary on Ezekiel 44 (note on Ezekiel 44:15), https://enduringword.com/bible-commentary/ezekiel-44/